 Suspected cases must be reported immediately by phone to the Thunder Bay District Health Unit at 625-8318 or toll-free 1-888-294-6630, ext.
 8318 (Monday-Friday, 8:30am to 4:30pm).
 After hours and on weekends/holidays call Thunder Bay Answering Service at (807) 624-1280.

-Haemophilus influenzae serotype b (Hib) is a gramnegative encapsulated coccobacilli bacterium that causes invasive disease and illness.
+Haemophilus influenzae is a gram negative encapsulated coccobacilli bacterium that causes invasive disease and illness.
 H. influenzae strains either encapsulated (typeable) or non-encapsulated (nontypeable).
 Encapsulated strains (classified a-f ) are more likely to cause invasive disease than non-encapsulated strains, which cause mild infection.
 All strains resulting in invasive disease are reportable.

 Non-b H. influenzae now accounts for the majority of invasive H. influenzae disease in Canada.